The Egyptian (film)

-The Egyptian is a 1954 American epic historical drama film made by 20th Century Fox.
+The Egyptian is a 1954 American epic historical drama film made by 20th Century-Fox.
 Filmed in CinemaScope with color by DeLuxe, it was directed by Michael Curtiz and produced by Darryl F. Zanuck.
 It is based on Mika Waltari's 1945 novel of the same name and the screenplay was adapted by Philip Dunne and Casey Robinson.
 Leading roles were played by Edmund Purdom, Bella Darvi, Jean Simmons, Victor Mature, Gene Tierney, Peter Ustinov, and Michael Wilding.
 Cinematographer Leon Shamroy was nominated for an Oscar in 1955.

 Plot

-Sinuhe (Edmund Purdom), a struggling physician in 18th dynasty Egypt (14th century BC), is thrown by chance into contact with the pharaoh Akhnaton (Michael Wilding).
-He rises to and falls from great prosperity, wanders the world, and becomes increasingly drawn towards a new religion spreading throughout Egypt.
-His companions throughout are his lover, a shy tavern maid named Merit (Jean Simmons); and his corrupt but likable servant, Kaptah (Peter Ustinov).

-While out lion hunting with his sturdy friend Horemheb (Victor Mature), Sinuhe discovers Egypt's newly ascendant pharaoh Akhnaton, who has sought the solitude of the desert in the midst of a religious epiphany.
-While praying, the ruler is stricken with an epileptic seizure, with which Sinuhe is able to help him.
-The grateful Akhnaton makes his savior court physician and gives Horemheb a post in the Royal Guard, a career previously denied to him by low birth.
-His new eminence gives Sinuhe an inside look at Akhnaton's reign, which is made extraordinary by the ruler's devotion to a new religion that he feels has been divinely revealed to him.
+In 18th dynasty Egypt, while lion hunting with his friend Horemheb, struggling physician Sinuhe discovers Egypt's newly ascendant pharaoh Akhnaton, who has sought the solitude of the desert in the midst of a religious epiphany.
+While praying, the ruler is stricken with an epileptic seizure, with which Sinuhe helps him.
+The grateful Akhnaton makes Sinuhe court physician and gives Horemheb a post in the Royal Guard, a career previously denied to him by low birth.
+Akhnaton becomes devoted to a new religion that he feels has been divinely revealed to him.
 This faith rejects Egypt's traditional gods in favor of monolatristic worship of the sun, referred to as Aten.
 Akhnaton intends to promote Atenism throughout Egypt, which earns him the hatred of the country's corrupt and politically active traditional priesthood.

-Life in court does not prove to be good for Sinuhe; it drags him away from his previous ambition of helping the poor and he falls obsessively in love with a Babylonian courtesan named Nefer (Bella Darvi).
+Life in court drags Sinuhe away from his previous ambition of helping the poor, and he falls obsessively in love with Babylonian courtesan Nefer.
 He squanders all of his and his parents' property in order to buy her gifts, only to have her reject him nonetheless.
-Returning dejectedly home, Sinuhe learns that his parents have committed suicide over his shameful behavior.
+Returning home, Sinuhe learns that his parents have committed suicide over his behavior.
 He has their bodies embalmed so that they can pass on to the afterlife, and, having no way to pay for the service, works off his debts in the embalming house.